BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 _**Other users of the Services**_ : Other users of our Services may provide information about you when they submit content through the Services.
-For example, you may be mentioned in a Jira issue or paged via an Opsgenie incident opened by someone else, a team member may upload content about you to a Trello board, or your team’s story status may be discussed in Jira Align.
+For example, you may be mentioned in a Jira work item or paged via an Opsgenie incident opened by someone else, a team member may upload content about you to a Trello board, or your team’s story status may be discussed in Jira Align.
 We also receive your email address from other Service users when they provide it